scottperham/hack-and-chat/_posts/2022-03-30-teams-proactive-messaging.md

 ---
-layout: post
-title:  "Welcome to Jekyll!"
+title:  "Proactive messaging in Teams"
 ---

 # Proactive messaging in Teams